 In each street lighting and roadway design, TJW provides the necessary details in order for a contractor to install the street and roadway lighting system to meet the agency standards.
 Voltage drop calculations, panel load schedules, and circuit diagram design are performed to ensure that the implementation of the lighting system will be functional for years to come.

-In order to design street and roadway lighting, TJW references and utilizes the standards set forth by the American National Standard (ANSI), American Association of State Highway Transportation Officials (AASHTO), Illuminating Engineering Society of North America (IES), The Federal Highway Administration (FHWA), CALTRANS, and all applicable governing agencies in every project.
+In order to ensure the street and roadway lighting design complies with the latest codes and standards, TJW references and utilizes the standards set forth by the American National Standard (ANSI), American Association of State Highway Transportation Officials (AASHTO), Illuminating Engineering Society of North America (IES), the Federal Highway Administration (FHWA), CALTRANS, and all applicable governing agencies in every project.